-Average Revenue Per User (ARPU) or Average Revenue Per Customer (ARPC) is an essential metric to understand your customers.
-Average Revenue Per Customer will help you identify trends against different time periods and segments of customers.
-To fully understand ARPC, it is best to calculate it for all of your customer segments so any disparity between types of customers can be identified and addressed.
+Average Revenue Per User (ARPU), or Average Revenue Per Customer (ARPC), is an essential metric to understand your ecommerce customers.
+Average Revenue Per User will help you identify trends against different time periods and segments of customers.
+To fully understand ARPU, it is best to calculate it for all of your customer segments, so you can identify and address any disparity between types of customers.

-The dream is to have a high ARPC, and if a subscription business, one that increases over time.
-If your ARPC is too low it could mean you aren’t targeting the right customer or your product is too cheap, so you need to find a way to extract more value (revenue) from your product — whether it is different value add on products, or targeting more valuable customers.
+The dream is to have a high ARPU, and if you have a subscription business, it's a metric that increases over time.
+If your ARPU is too low, it could mean you aren’t targeting the right customer or your product is too cheap, so you need to find a way to extract more value (revenue) from your product — whether it is different value add on products, or targeting more valuable customers.

-($) Total revenue generated of the TimePeriod /(#) Customers during the same period = ($) Average Revenue Per Customer
+($) Total revenue generated of the TimePeriod /(#) Customers during the same period = ($) Average Revenue Per User

-ARPC is calculated by dividing the total revenue generated during a specific time period (e.g. week, month, quarter) by the total number of customers during that same time.
-It is important to note that you only want to include active customers in this calculation, hence why we call it Average Revenue Per Customer vs. Average Revenue Per User.
+ARPU is calculated by dividing the total revenue generated during a specific time period (e.g. week, month, quarter) by the total number of customers during that same time.
+It is important to note that you only want to include active customers in this calculation.

-For example, if you generated $20,000 last month and had 4000 customers during that month, your
+For example, check out this ARPU calculation.
+If you generated $20,000 last month and had 4000 customers during that month, your

 $200 / 4000 = $5.00 ARPU